ryanr003/COMS-3360-Ray-Tracer/README.md

 # I have been Traced for Good: A very Wicked Ray Tracer!
 # By: Ryan Riebesehl
-# COMS 3360: Intorduction to Computer Graphics
+# COMS 3360: Introduction to Computer Graphics

 Fully renderable ray tracer in C++ inspired by Glindas pink bubble from the musical and movie: *Wicked*.